martinamissana/ing-sw-2024-mosca-missana-oliva-micheli/README.md

 To connect to the server you can either choose between TCP and RMI.

-Moreover we implemented 2 advanced features:
+Moreover, we implemented 2 advanced features:

 * multiple games
 * chat

 ## How to run

+Please note that this application is fully supported on Linux and Widows OS.

 ### Client